 Arrival Times: September

 Students with advanced English skills will be enrolled in four classes per semester and earn credits towards the British Columbia Graduation called the Dogwood Diploma.
 Graduation Requirements for Province of British Columbia

 Students with intermediate or beginner English will enroll in our English language learning class and three high school classes.
 As soon as their English ability improves, students will be registered into classes that earn BC graduation credit.

 Students are encouraged to participate in our program activities and they can also join school clubs or community activities.

 *Students must turn 14 years old by Dec.
 31 of the year they enroll; students must be under the age of 19 by July 1 of their final year.

 **All students must write our English assessment test upon arrival to determine their English placement.
-Most students require three or four years to earn BC graduation; only students with superior ability are able to graduate in two years.
+Students require three or four years to earn BC graduation.
+Students will not be accepted for less than 3 years in a Graduation Program.

 All programs include:

 - Airport pick up in Campbell River (YBL).

 - Welcome and Farewell Parties; monthly lunch meetings; some local activities.